 Whatever name it goes by, the savory dish is good just about any time you happen to have ground beef or any leftover meat and vegetables handy.
 But it is a perfect hearty meal for the winter, especially in the more snow-blanketed, northern sections of the country.

 ButcherBox’s Chef Yankel likes to make a beef stew and store mash potatoes in a pastry bag.
 “When I’m hungry,” he explains, “I heat up the stew in a sauté pan, pour it into an oven-safe dish, pipe the mash on top with a sprinkle of parmesan and pepper and broil it till golden.”

-For another variation on the cottage pie/shepherd’s pie, check out Chef Yankel’s “Spiced-Up Shepherd’s Pie,” which adds some more complexity with Indian-inspired flavors and a unique potato topping that blends in cauliflower for a lower carb count.
+For another variation on the cottage pie/shepherd’s pie, check out Chef Yankel’s “Spiced-Up Cottage Pie (Shepherd’s Pie with Beef),” which adds some more complexity with Indian-inspired flavors and a unique potato topping that blends in cauliflower for a lower carb count.